mortazavilab/TALON/README.md

 To run the **`talon`** annotator, create a comma-delimited configuration file with the following four columns: name, sample description, platform, sam file (full path).
 There should be one line for each dataset, and dataset names must be unique.
 If you decide later to add more datasets to an existing analysis, you can do so by creating a new config file for this data and running TALON again on the existing database.

+If you're using the `--cb` option, the dataset names will be pulled from the SAM CB tag, making the first column of the config file unnecessary.
+Accordingly, TALON expects that when the `--cb` tag is provided, the config file only includes the following: sample description, platform, sam file (full path).

 Please note that TALON versions 4.4+ can be run in multithreaded fashion for a much faster runtime.

 ```
 usage: talon [-h] [--f CONFIG_FILE] [--db FILE,] [--build STRING,]